Effective Email Marketing Strategies and Tips for Successful Campaigns

 • Type and size of business

 For details on how each (and more) of these points can sway you towards one ESP or another, read our email marketing service comparison.
-We created it to help you not to get lost in the variety of email marketing platforms that exist on the market.
+We created it to help you to not get lost in the abundance of email marketing platforms that exist on the market.

-After you’ve determined what to send and who to, comes when, i.e, planning.
+After you’ve determined what to send and who to, comes when — that is, the scheduling part.

 You’ll need to develop a sort of content plan for the near future (for a couple of weeks/a month).
-There’s no strict template for how it should look, so you can do it in the free form in Google Sheets, for example.
-All you have to know is how many emails you need to send and when to later analyze their results.
+There’s no strict template for how it should look, so you can do it any way you like in Google Sheets, for example.
+All you have to know is how many emails you need to send and when to analyze the campaign results.

 The number and the frequency of emails depend on your goals.
-Here you will have to experiment in order to find a balance where the subscriber engagement remains at a good level.
+You will have to experiment in order to find a balance where the subscriber engagement remains at a good level.
+If your unsubscribe rate is too high, it might be a signal to reduce the frequency of your emails.
+And if open rates and CTR are consistently high, you may want to risk sending more content.

 What matters is activity and regularity.
 Write regularly, but not too often.
 You can start with 1 email per week and work your way from there (plus triggered and transactional emails).
-See how often competitors send their emails.
+You can also see how often competitors send their emails and use this information as a reference.

-To determine the best time to send emails, take a look at our article on the matter — we studied several reliable studies including our own study of 26 billion emails to provide you with some definite information.
+To determine the best time to send emails, take a look at our article on the matter where we’ve dug into several reliable studies including our own study of 26 billion emails to provide you with some definite information.

 Analyzing results is a critical element of any email marketing strategy.
 It tells you where you are on the journey to those goals you have outlined in the beginning.